 Help others: Click Here to send review or send us your review to reviews@threebestrated.ca.
 Negative and positive review will be used for rating.
 Make a difference.

-Sleeman Centre is a well-equipped 4715-seat multipurpose arena.
-The Sleeman Center has been home to the 2013-14 Ontario Hockey League Champions, the Guelph Storm, and the Canadian Junior Team and Guelph Hurricanes since 2009, following its establishment in September 2000.
-It is an excellent option for sports and social activities, trade fairs, conferences, large-scale concerts, and public ceremonial events.
-The centre features a standard four-sided scoreboard.
-In addition, the facility features a large, horseshoe-shaped contest that allows spectators to see the ice's action uninterruptedly.
-Visitors can also enjoy the restaurant behind the club seats.
-The Sleeman Centre continues to be home for the OHL Team, Guelph Storm and the Greater Ontario Junior Hockey League, Guelph Hurricanes.
+Sleeman Centre is a well-equipped multipurpose arena boasting 4,715 seats.
+Since its establishment in September 2000, it has been the home venue for various teams, including the 2013-14 Ontario Hockey League Champions, the Guelph Storm, and the Canadian Junior Team.
+Since 2009, it has also been the home of the Guelph Hurricanes.
+This versatile facility is an excellent choice for various events, including sports competitions, social gatherings, trade fairs, conferences, large-scale concerts, and public ceremonial functions.
+The arena features a standard four-sided scoreboard, enhancing the viewing experience for attendees.
+Moreover, its unique horseshoe-shaped design ensures spectators enjoy an uninterrupted view of the action on the ice.
+There is a restaurant behind the club seats for added convenience and enjoyment.
+The Sleeman Centre continues to serve as the home arena for the OHL Team, the Guelph Storm, and the Greater Ontario Junior Hockey League's Guelph Hurricanes.

 Specialty: